 How Often Do People Actually Fall Overboard?

-These rare incidents typically involve irresponsible behaviour, intoxication, or intentional actions rather than accidental falls.
+These rare incidents typically involve irresponsible behavior, intoxication, or intentional actions rather than accidental falls.
 As long as you’re cruising responsibly and following safety guidelines, you have almost nothing to worry about.

 How Do People Actually End Up Overboard?
 (Spoiler: It’s Rarely Accidental!)

 Accidentally slipping off a cruise ship deck is virtually impossible due to meticulous design and stringent safety standards.
 Cruise ship railings are typically over 42 inches (1.07 meters) high, making accidental falls very difficult.
-Most incidents involve risky behaviours like climbing railings for selfies, reckless behaviour, or excessive alcohol consumption that impairs judgment.
+Most incidents involve risky behaviors like climbing railings for selfies, reckless behavior, or excessive alcohol consumption that impairs judgment.

 Occasionally, incidents involve intentional actions linked to personal crises, such as mental health struggles or emotional distress.
 In extremely rare cases, medical emergencies like fainting, seizures, or severe dizziness near railings may result in accidental falls.